yurii-mysak/sweetflowers/README.md

 FINGERPRINT fingerprint of public ssh key

+DO_TOKEN DigitalOcean token

-Change user-data.web with commands to be executed at bootstrap
+#Change user-data.web with commands to be executed at bootstrap

 # GitHub Actions workflow
 1. create droplet